 University Classes: Introduction to Yoga, Introduction to Ashtanga Yoga

 Julie Mackiewicz sees the practices of yoga as exceptional tools to dive deep and to connect with our truest, most authentic Selves.
 Combining alignment with mindfully aligned flow, and meditation, Julie's teaching allows deep awareness and connection along with creative expression.
 She loves the mythology and philosophy of yoga and to weave the stories and teachings into her classes as ways to deepen our practices.
-An E-RYT 200, Julie began her studies in Hatha yoga in 2001, completing her 200 hour certification in 2007.
+An E-RYT 200 and RYT 500, Julie began her studies in Hatha yoga in 2001 and attained her 200 hour certification in 2007.
 She then went on to study Anusara for a number of years.
+She completed her 300 hour certification in 2017 in Rasa Yoga.
 She is constantly continuing her studies in yoga, most often online and also in person, with Christina Sell and Sianna Sherman.
 Julie believes that through our practices, we are able to cultivate strength on all levels, generate beauty and creativity through any and every expression of a pose, connect more deeply with ourselves and all that is, to undergo inner and outer transformation, to thrive, and to shine.

 To learn more about Julie visit her website.